Ardsley Pollinator Pathway

 Saturdays, January 18, February 15, and March 15, 10 am - 12 pm

 Join us for three free workshops to help you start or expand a garden to attract and support pollinators and birds.
 These workshops will get you ready to plant your gardens in spring of 2025.
 We will provide tips, tricks, lessons learned and expert advice to successfully create a garden pollinators, birds and you will love.
 Each workshop will have its own registration: join for all three or just one.
 An added bonus is building a community with like-minded people who want to bring more beauty, joy and sustainability into their yards.
 Each workshop is limited to 25 participants.
 This is an action oriented workshop series.
 We ask that participants commit to create or expand a garden for pollinators, no matter how small.
-This program is a partnership between the Ardsley Pollinator Pathway, Greenburgh Public Library, and the Tarrytown Pollinator Pathway.
+This program is a partnership between the Ardsley Pollinator Pathway, Greenburgh Public Library, and the Tarrytown TEAC Pollinator Pathway.

 Selecting and Procuring Your Plants